-In the late 1800s…..physicians practiced many different trades to make ends meet.
+In the late 1800s, physicians practiced many different trades to make ends meet.
 A Worcester, MA physician named Russel Howes invented the first envelope folding machine.
-In 1856 Howes’ machine could produce twenty-five thousand envelopes, using three operators in ten hours, which was the length of an average workday.
+In 1856, Howes’ machine could produce 25,000 envelopes using just three operators and in only ten hours, which was the length of an average workday.

 Combining the hard work of our employees with the most advanced technology available.
 Worcester Envelope has earned for itself the respect and honor of being one of the industry’s leaders.

 “Become a leading integrated media supplier to direct marketers.”

 “Customized technology solutions provider that is driven to make our clients successful.“